sandiegojs/vanilla-browser-docs/docs/dom.md

 You should see the value you set reflected in the form's input.

-Whenever dealing with a DOM node it's important to understand what type of element you have and what are it's parents.
+Whenever dealing with a DOM node it's important to understand what type of element you have and what are its parents.
 That will determine the properties and functions available to you.

 # Event handling

 When users interact with the web page the DOM publishes these interactions as events, for example `click`, `scroll`, `keypress`, and [more][mdn-events].

-After selecting an element from the DOM, we can call it's [`addEventListener`][event-listener] method which will execute a callback function we provide any time that event occurs.
-Lets start by listening for a `click` on the `document` and trigger an `alert` whenever that event occurs.
+After selecting an element from the DOM, we can call its [`addEventListener`][event-listener] method which will execute a callback function we provide any time that event occurs.
+Lets start by listening for a `click` on the `document` and trigger an `alert` whenever the user clicks anywhere on the page.

 We are going to keep working in the dev console for now, and continue to mess around.
 Once we get the hang of event handlers, we can start building our app.
 But for now, let's just keep using the dev console.